elbobo/aframe-animation-toggle-component/README.md

 # Future

 I don't know if this is something that will be available by default in the `animation` component.
 I assumed that specifying `dir: alternate` would achieve the same thing but it seems that only works in a loop.
+Some discussion about that [here](https://github.com/supermedium/superframe/issues/192).
 So, since I seem to toggle animations quite a lot, so this is my solution for now.
 Hoefully it saves someone else some time.
 Feedback welcome.